 Stoke Depot Opening Times: 07.30am – 5.00pm Mon to Fri | Shrewsbury Depot Opening Times: 08.00am – 5.00pm Mon to Fri

-J Ll Leach carries out comprehensive air compressor energy audits from our Stoke, Birmingham and Shrewsbury branches.
+J Ll Leach carries out comprehensive energy audit for air compressors services from our Stoke, Birmingham and Shrewsbury branches.

 Your compressed air system likely accounts for about 10% of your electricity bill, often making it one of the largest single utility expenses for a facility.
-That makes it worth checking whether you’re getting value for money and managing your operating costs.
+That makes it worth checking whether you’re getting value for money and managing your operating costs through optimised system efficiency.

 J Ll Leach has been maintaining compressed air systems across the Midlands since 1936.
 We work from depots in Stoke-on-Trent, Birmingham and Shrewsbury.

-Most compressed air systems lose energy efficiency over time.
+Most compressed air systems lose compressor efficiency over time.
 We regularly encounter issues that increase running costs.

 Air leaks are the biggest culprit.
 Individual leaks might be small, but they add up.
 We’ve measured systems losing 30% of their compressed air through leaks.
 A single 3mm simple leak can cost over £700 per year.
 Leaks reduce pressure, which forces your compressor to work harder and can create “artificial demand,” where equipment uses more air than it needs simply because the pressure is too high.

 Equipment wear also takes its toll.
-Compressors, dryers and filters all drift from their original settings.
+Air compressors, dryers and filters all drift from their original settings.
 A slightly worn valve seat here, calibration that’s shifted there.
 The equipment still works, but not as well as it should.

 System changes create problems, too.
 Businesses grow and change.
 Pipework is extended, new connections are added, and production layouts are altered.
 What started as an efficient system can end up with unnecessary bends, old or bad piping, and longer pipe runs than needed.

-We begin with a comprehensive inventory and site survey of all compressors, dryers, filters, and receivers in your existing system.
+We begin with a comprehensive inventory and site survey of all air compressors, compressed air dryers, filters, and receivers in your existing system.
 Then we conduct a visual inspection of the pipework and connections.

 We utilise ultrasonic leak detection equipment to find and quantify leaks.
 This survey on your compressed air system picks up high-frequency sounds that compressed air makes when escaping through small holes – leaks you can’t hear above normal factory noise.